zyme-xd/discordcaptcha/README.md

 !api querydelete // Deletes the query (should be executed every 2 or 3 weeks) !api purgelogs // Purges the logs
 !api logs // Get logs
+!api captchas // All captchas (limited to 2000 chars)
 ```

 ## Tips